MathematicGuy/RemoteObsidian/Project Skin/2 ACTIONS/Personal/Language Learning/German/German Vocabulary/German Vocabulary.md

 	 Wer who ( speal as )
 + ? notice: Es mean it, Das mean the

 **analyze later**: Das Wetter im Herbst ist sehr schön.
-Es ist manchmal sonnig, manchmal bewölkt, aber nie zu kalt oder zu heiß. (practice to write the same phrase like this.
+Es ist müanchmal sonnig, manchmal bewölkt, aber nie zu kalt oder zu heiß. (practice to write the same phrase like this.
 Make a connector section / vocab section)

 Hast du - do you have (not Have To - muss)
 	 Hast du einen Mann